JustAnOpossum/Better-Discord-Screen-Share/README.md

 # Better Discord Screen Sharing

-This is a plugin for Better Discord that lets you share your screen simalar to Skype.
+This is a plugin for Better Discord that lets you share your screen.
 It uses webRTC to transmit the video (so it might not be good for a large volume of people).
 And if it dosen't work or weird bugs happen then please open a issue here so I can correct it.

 I have provided the plugin and the server to run it.